 following the idea to add european flair and create a department store with a strong design language that will shape the retail landscape of indonesia, plajer & franz studio developed a store design that surprises with meaningful details, intelligent design solutions and a strong brand recognition value.

 the expanding indonesian department store chain LOTUS was in need of a new store design concept that would free the brand from its rather mouldy image and fill it with new spirit. this was when plajer & franz studio came into play. they created a new design concept including the CI and logo, which essentially emphasize the attributes of LOTUS – young, trendy, individual and witty.
 Continue reading

-Located in berlin mitte, ‘A space’ is a temporary showroom for NATULIS GROUP AG. after the transformation, the former movie theatre offered a platform to show and sell a range of apartments being built at this location. the design of the showroom is marked by a mix of rough, edgy and refined, elegant elements. this symbiosis turns the space into an eye-catcher while offering great opportunities for counseling and sales conversations.
+Located in berlin mitte, for the time being ‘A space’ was a temporary showroom for NATULIS GROUP AG. after the transformation, the former movie theatre offered a platform to show and sell a range of apartments being built at this location. the design of the showroom is marked by a mix of rough, edgy and refined, elegant elements. this symbiosis turned the space into an eye-catcher while offering great opportunities for counseling and sales conversations.

 since 2006 plajer & franz studio have been responsible for the complete design and retail planning of all s.Oliver lifestyle environments worldwide. they have created numerous exceptional designs with authentic and innovative elements. in their retail design concept a ‘room-in-room’ approach allows for the individual collections including ‘casual’, ‘selection’ and QS’ to retain their unique characters under the umbrella of the s.Oliver parent brand. a range of materials, graduated according to the style of the sections, further highlights their individuality and uniqueness. the overall store design surprises the consumer with new worlds and emotions and allows numerous opportunities for brand identification – turning shopping into an unforgettable experience.